NVIDIA/MatX/README.md

 ## Documentation
 Documentation for MatX can be built locally as shown above with the `DBUILD_DOCS=ON` cmake flag.
+Building documentation requires the following to be installed: doxygen, breathe, sphinx, sphinx-rtd-theme, libjs-mathjax, texlive-font-utils, flex, bison

+A quick start guide can be [found here](docs/quickstart.rst) Current library limitations are [listed here](docs/limitations.rst) A conversion from MATLAB and Python is [found here](docs/matlabpython.rst)

 A hosting site for documentation is coming soon.

 We are currently using semantic versioning and reserve the right to introduce breaking API changes on major releases.

 ### Supported Data Types
 MatX supports all types that use standard C++ operators for math (+, -, etc).
 Unit tests are run against all common types shown below.